-Awards – To advise and recommend to the President and Board of Directors on all matters relating to awards and presentations.
+Awards – Advises and recommends to the President and Board of Directors on all matters relating to awards and presentations.

-Bylaws Review – To advise and recommend to the Membership and Board of Directors on all matters relating to bylaws.
-The Chairman shall be a member of the Certification Board Appeals/Complaint Committee.
+Bylaws Review – Advises and recommends to the Membership and Board of Directors on all matters relating to Bylaws.
+The Chairman shall be a member of the Certification Board Committee.

-Exhibitors Advisory – Serves as a liaison between the Association and it’s exhibitors.
-Develops recommendations for the tradeshow aimed at improving the quality of the exhibits and the value of the show.
-Assist in developing and enforcing rules and regulations of the tradeshows.
+Exhibitors Advisory – Serves as a liaison between the Association and its exhibitors.
+This Committee also develops recommendations for the Association’s tradeshow aimed at improving the quality of the exhibits and the value of the show; and assists in developing and enforcing rules and regulations of the tradeshows.

-Finance – To prepare budgets, recommend investments and advise the Board of Directors on matters of dues, fund raising, and expenditures.
+Finance – Prepares budgets, recommends investments, and advises the Board of Directors on matters of dues, fund raising, and expenditures.
 The Treasurer and Executive Director shall be permanent members of this Committee.

 Future Directions – This Committee is to be established as requested by the President at intervals of no greater than every five years.
 A full report will be made by the Board of Directors and to the membership.

-Governmental Affairs - To advise the President and the Board on matters that relate to government, particularly at the federal level and to recommend appropriate action.
+Governmental Affairs - Advises the President and the Board of Directors on matters that relate to government, particularly at the federal level and to recommend appropriate action.

-Membership Development - To solicit new members and recommend to the Board of Directors on the acceptance or rejection of applications for membership and to advise the Board of Directors on special matters related to membership.
+Membership Development - Solicits and recruits new members and makes recommendations to the Board of Directors regarding the acceptance or rejection of applications for membership.
+This Committee also advises the Board of Directors on special matters related to membership.

-Nominating – Studies and evaluates qualifications of prospective candidates for election of officers and directors, invites and receives suggestions for nominees from members.
-Each member category elects its own directors.
+Nominating – Studies and evaluates qualifications of prospective candidates for the election of officers and directors and invites and receives suggestions for nominees from members.
+Each member category elects its own Directors.

-- Contractor Director Nominating Committee - The Nominating Committee shall be comprised of a past president, a past Supplier chairman, two past Contractor directors, a past Supplier director, and a Contractor alternate.
+- Contractor Director Nominating Committee - This Nominating Committee shall be comprised of a past president, a past Supplier Chairman, two past Contractor Directors, a past Supplier Director, and a Contractor alternate.

-- Supplier Director Nominating Committee - The committee shall be comprised of a past president, a past Supplier chairman, two past Supplier directors, a past Contractor director, and a Supplier alternate.
+- Supplier Director Nominating Committee - This Committee shall be comprised of a past President, a past Supplier Chairman, two past Supplier Directors, a past Contractor Director, and a Supplier alternate.

 - Alternate Nominating Committee Members - An Alternate committee member shall be appointed in accordance with the Standard Operating Procedures to insure there is no conflict of interest.